 WHY YOU NEED BUSINESS BESTIES IN YOUR LIFE

-Then last week, I was feeling crippled by all of the noise in the online world and tweeted about it.
-My girl, Marissa Burdett was there relating to my struggle and sharing resources (like the Content Freedom Challenge) to get me out of my funk fast.
+When I was feeling crippled by all of the noise in the online world and tweeted about it.
+My girl, Marissa Burdett was there relating to my struggle and sharing resources to get me out of my funk fast.

 Having business besties who love and support you, have your back, and keep you going is everything.
 Your business besties can be the reason why you get out of your funk faster and the person you celebrate your little—and big—wins with!